chillydevs-discord-utils/chillydevs-discord-utils.github.io/README.md

 ## Welcome
 Heres somethings you should know before using this package- this package contains many functions that can be found everywhere.
-However, `pur` functions make it much easier for you- our functions are shortened so that you don't even need to spend more than a minute coding, while using our functions!
+However, our functions make it much easier for you- our functions are shortened so that you don't even need to spend more than a minute coding, while using our functions!

 ## Installation
 **Latest installation:**